top of page

 For some insane reason, we have continued to allow our leaders to use a two-decades old congressional authorization – the longest-running authorization for the use of military force in United States history – to justify military actions that clearly fall outside the parameters of the original mandate.
 This violates the U.S. Constitution and deprives Americans the opportunity for vigorous debate and appropriate oversight.

-Moving forward, all AUMFs should appropriately balance stringent oversight with rapid response and operational flexibility.
+Moving forward, every Authorization of Use of Military Force (AUMF) should appropriately balance stringent oversight with rapid response and operational flexibility.
 All AUMFs should be unambiguous and include key provisions that address specific targets, specific geographic areas, the role of U.S. special forces, detailed reporting requirements, and an end date for continuing, modifying or repealing it (i.e., a sunset provision).
 Additionally, it should be crystal clear that any military action against a sovereign nation requires separate congressional approval unless the United States is under imminent attack.